The Corporation Board (“the Board”) currently comprises a maximum of 15 members of whom one is the Chief Executive and two Staff and Student Members.

 He also holds a LL.B degree in law from the University of Newcastle Upon Tyne.

-Denise Cheng-Carter - Co-opted Member of the Audit Committee
+Chris Harrison - Co-opted Member of the Audit Committee

 Chris Harrison is Deputy Group Finance Director of Inland Homes PLC who acts as co-opted member of the Audit Committee, a Board committee of the National College for Advanced Transport & Infrastructure.

 Recognised as one of the top finance professionals working within a finance function in UK industry, Chris is an entrepreneurial-thinking CFO who helps blue-chip listed organisations win and achieve optimal business performance, delivering sustained excellence and compounding growth, through winning strategy.

 Chris has a clear insight into what the success drivers are for both financial and non-financial aspects of a business from his experiences gained working in two of the Big Four professional services firms, followed by UK PLC and French listed businesses and having spent eight years working with businesses involved in the Rail sector.